superduper-io/superduper/README.md

 </p>
 <div align="center">

-# Bring AI to your favorite database!
+# Transform your favorite database into an AI powerhouse!

 </div>